kpraveenkumar19/TorrentX/README.md

 # TorrentX

-Minimal BitTorrent CLI client written in Java.
-TorrentX implements the core of the BitTorrent protocol which supports magnet links and downloads using a single-file torrent which then saves the result to your Downloads folder.
+TorrentX is a BitTorrent client written in Java.
+It implements the core of the BitTorrent protocol, allowing downloads using a single-file torrent.
+It also supports magnet links and saves the result to your Downloads folder.

 ## Table of Contents